chris838/healthmate-to-google-fit/README.md

-# Import data from Healthmate to Google Fit.
+# Import data from Withing's Healthmate to Google Fit.

 Use the playground (https://developers.google.com/oauthplayground/) to obtain a temporary access token with permissions for reading and writing to the Fitness API.